 Another mod that probably I will do is to paint in red the front propellers and maybe to add a powerful LED light in the rear of the quad to make it more visible.
-The biggest problem of beginner pilots (like me) is to determinate the correct position of the aircraft.
-During long distance flights, sometime, I’m confused which is the front and rear of the quadcopter.
+The biggest problem of beginner pilots (like me) is to determine the correct position of the aircraft.
+During long-distance flights, sometimes, I’m confused about which is the front and rear of the quadcopter.

-I’m planning to replace the 2MP stock camera with a 2.7K action camera, this is the first step to make some quality aerial footages.
+I’m planning to replace the 2MP stock camera with a 2.7K action camera, this is the first step to make some quality aerial footage.
 In order to install my Blackview Hero 1 camera on the X8W, I already purchased a very lightweight carbon fiber action camera mount with damping balls.
-Now, I have to look how can I attach it under its belly.
-I could use screws or 3M self adhesive tapes, any idea which would be better and safer?
+Now, I have to look at how can I attach it under its belly.
+I could use screws or 3M self-adhesive tapes, any idea which would be better and safer?

 Images with the Syma X8W quadcopter